Barnes-Homer relishing coaching chance with Telford

 The way the team plays, the way the players understand him and the way he is as a manager is scary.
 I’m surprised he’s not already had other interest from clubs.”

-Barnes-Homer says his career is now about the bigger picture of Telford doing well as they aim for North promotion.
+Barnes-Homer says his career is now about the bigger picture of Telford doing well as they aim for promotion.

 But what about those nights he’s enjoyed.
 Like the big games with Luton, his exploits with Macc and his England C caps, which included a clinical finish past a Belgium side with Courtois in goal.